Am I prepared for online learning?

 Successful online learning requires good time management and study skills as well as reliable computer and internet access.
 Plan for the time you need and assess your study skills with the link below.
 Have a “Plan B” if your computer or internet access fails.

-Online and hybrid classes take as much time as if not more time than the same class in-person.
+Online and hybrid classes take as much time, if not more time, than the same class in-person.
 The number of credit hours you earn by successfully completing a class helps you determine how much time you should be spending on the class.
-In an in-person class, for every 1 hour you would spend in the classroom, plan for an additional 2-3 hours of work outside of the classroom.
+In an in-person class, for every 1 hour you spend in the classroom, you should plan for 2-3 hours of work outside of the classroom.
 Here is a breakdown of time for a typical 3 Credit Hour class:

 Take the Study Skills Assessment